 5. Indian Fig Fruit

-The Indian fig fruit itself is a cactus, but it’s also a hybrid of fig and pear.
-There are thorns all over the outer skin, so you may have to wear a pair of gloves before peeling it.
+Surprisingly, the Indian fig fruit itself is a cactus, but it’s also a hybrid of fig and pear.
+Usually, there are thorns all over the outer skin, so you may have to wear a pair of gloves before peeling it.

-I would review this fruit as incredibly sweet and succulent.
-You can either eat it raw or in paste forms.
-Some people make alcohol from this unique fig fruit.
+I will say this fruit is incredibly sweet and succulent.
+You can either turn it into raw or in paste forms.
+Some people make alcohol from these dark red or green fig fruits.

 6. Indian Jujube Fruit

 Not to be confused with jujube red date, a common ingredient in desserts in Chinese cuisines, Indian jujubes make me think of small-sized apples.
-Not only are they appetizing, but also rich sources of vitamins and minerals.
+Not only are they appetizing, but they are also rich sources of vitamins C and minerals.
 Also, jujube can help reduce sleeplessness and anxiety.

-It is best to describe these fruits as soft, squashy, and sugary.
-There is a popular type of jujube candy in India.
-These candies must be mouthwatering treats for children there.
+It is best to describe these fruits as soft, squashy, oblong-shaped, and sugary that can be enjoyed either ripe or unripe.
+Additionally, people even make a popular type of jujube candy in India.
+These candies are mouthwatering treats for children there.

 7. Indian Almond Fruit